gvsulib/library-Status/README.md

 Library Status requires a server running PHP 5.4 or up and MySQL.
 If you don't have a server like this avalable, a basic hosting package from [Dreamhost](http://dreamhost.com) or something similar would work.

+You'll also need a Google account to retreive Recaptcha API keys.
+You can get those [here](https://www.google.com/recaptcha/admin).

 There are two ways to install Library Status: with or without git.

 #### Download the files from Github, upload to your server